beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/members.md

 ```

 ## Member access
 By default, struct and class members are 'private', meaning they can only be accessed internally by that type.
 A 'protected' member can be accessed by derived types, and 'public' can be accessed by anyone.
 An 'internal' member can be access from files specifying `using internal <namespace>`.
+A 'protected internal' member is the most-accessible combination of 'protected' and 'internal'.
 Note that even types within the same namespace need to explicitly specify `using internal` to access internal members of each other.

 ```C#
 /* This allows us to access 'internal' members anywhere within the 'GameEngine' namespace */